AndorfLab/ImmPort-Curation-Tool/documentation/Example-Files-Overview.md

 - Finally, once all the input boxes have been filled in, click the 'Generate Filled Templates' button located above the table.
 The tool will begin producing the templates, which may take a few minutes to complete.

+- The outputted templates will be saved in a newly created *results* folder inside the Example-Data directory.
+Within *results*, a subfolder named with the current date will contain all templates generated on that day.